Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/_index.md

 The different platform components exposes API to applications and external parties.

-All this is possible because the backend framework easy let developers build APIS.
+All this is possible because the backend framework let developers create and expose APIS.
+This also include app developers that create applications in Altinn Studio.

+[See Swagger definition for Platform](/teknologi/altinnstudio/altinn-api/swagger/) for details about exposed API.

 In the same way the different applications and components consumes APIS from other sources both inside the Altinn 3 platform solutions and external sources.